Support the most vulnerable and discriminated communities to survive this crisis.

 - By providing support and counselling for women and girls from families disproportionately affected by the crisis, we will be ensuring as many women as possible are protected from violence and trafficking as a result of reduced family incomes.
 For these girls, ensuring their return to school is not just essential, it is life-saving.

 - The loss of livelihoods and income with millions of men returning home will massively increase economic hardship for those already in poverty.
-By focusing on developing new livelihoods and improved conditions for daily wage labourers in marginalised communities, we will support them to achieve greater family security and improved opportunities for health and education.
+By focusing on developing new livelihoods and improved conditions for daily wage labourers in marginalised communities, and helping them access welfare payments we will support them to achieve greater family security and improved opportunities for health and education.

 Global Cooperation, Collective Vulnerability